ibinti/ko4js/README.md

 ## Kotlin for JavaScript

-The projects show how to code in Kotlin to generate a complete js file that works in the browser and nodejs.
+The projects show how to code in dynamic Kotlin to generate a complete js file that works in the browser and nodejs.
+Kotlin dynamic type is used wherever possible.
+Static type is discouraged and used only in those cases where the static type is needed.

 This repo consists of sub directories.
 Each directory is a complete standalone project.